dc232/Google_test_task/README.md

      1. The runme file
           - Checks that Teraform is installed
           - Provisions the SSH Keys needed to acess the instances over the exsternal IP address
-          - Creates a self sighned certifcate for use with the load balancer
+          - Creates a self signed certifcate for use with the load balancer
           - Uses the Variable ```COMPUTED_IP_ADDRESS_FROM_TERRAFORM_TFSTATE``` to grab the IP address of the Global load balancer so that it can be used in the forwarding rules

      1. The runme file also executes the Ansible file to install